mudita/MuditaOS/doc/quickstart.md

 ### Commit message template

-To add commit message template use this command:
+To add a commit message template use this command:

 ```bash
 git config commit.template .gitmessage
 ```

-This way each time you add new commit you will see template that will help you with proper message format.
+This way each time you add a new commit you will see the template that will help you with the proper message format.
 More about that in (Development Workflow)[./doc/development_workflow.md#commit-changes]

 ### Commit message hook
 This hooks automatically converts your branch name to commit title